Decentralized Procedure (DCP)

 Overview

+If an applicant is not granted authorization by any of the European Union (EU) member states and is aiming for authorization in multiple EU member states, then they can approach the HA through the Decentralized Procedure (DCP).
 The applicant can request any one of the EU member states to act as Reference Member State (RMS) and submit the Market Authorization Application (MAA) to all the selected EU member states (RMS and Concerned Member States (CMS)).
-The review cycle for the approval of MAA would be about two hundred and ten (210) days, including a thirty (30)-day national phase to translate the product information in the regional languages.
+The review cycle for the MAA approval would be about two hundred and ten (210) days, including a thirty (30)-day national phase to translate the product information into the regional languages.

 Freyr Expertise and Advantages

-Freyr Expertise
+Decentralized Procedure - Freyr Expertise

-• Legal representation as Marketing Authorization Holder (MAH) for the medicinal product manufacturers who do not have establishments in the European Economic Area (EEA).
+• Legal representation as Marketing Authorization Holder (MAH) for medicinal product manufacturers who do not have establishments in the European Economic Area (EEA).

 • Preparation of Product Development Report (discriminatory nature of media).